 Overall, little information about Black Tern reproduction is known for Montana, as very few studies concerning the species exist.
 Recent work has focused on location surveys and general population size (Feighley 1998, Rauscher 2000).
 DuBois (1996) did nesting surveys for Black Terns at a single location in the state (Freezout Lake).
 In Montana, Black Terns usually begin their reproductive cycle in early to mid-June.
 However, in 1991 five documented observations of nesting occurred in May (Montana Bird Distribution Committee 2012).
 DuBois (1996) recorded egg-laying as early as June 2nd.

 Black Terns are considered a single brood species and egg-laying late in the season is thought to be a renesting attempt after an initial nest failure.
 Egg-laying has been recorded in Montana as late as June 27th (DuBois 1996).
 The average Black Tern clutch size is 2.6.
-A three-egg clutch is very common, although clutches from 1 to 6 eggs are possible (Dunn and Argo 1995).
+A three-egg clutch is very common, although clutches from 1 to 6 eggs are possible (Heath et al. 2009).
 DuBois (1996) found the average clutch size to be 2.74 among 19 nests at Freezout Lake Wildlife Management Area.
 Hatching is thought to occur approximately 20 days after egg-laying with an asynchronous hatch sequence (Goodwin 1960).
 The earliest hatch date in Montana is June 22nd (DuBois 1996).
 Young are mobile within days of hatching.
 Continued monitoring is challenging as young will leave the natal nest site when threatened and adults will even relocate to a new area.
 Fledging typically occurs between days 20 and 24 (Bailey 1977).
 DuBois (1996) did not indicate any young fledged from the monitored colony, but did report newly fledged young participating in mobbing at the colony.
 No information is available regarding fledgling or juvenile success in Montana breeding colonies.

 Active management for Black Terns in Montana is currently limited to continued population monitoring and water level fluctuation control.
 Several Black Tern colonies are under federal or state control and monitoring of the population at those locations is completed annually.
 This monitoring can range from basic observation counts to nest location surveys.
 At some sites, federal or state agencies also monitor and regulate water levels during the breeding season for Black Terns, as well as other wetland species and waterfowl.
 Both population monitoring at perennial breeding locations and water level regulation should be continued on an annual basis and be expanded to other locations where Black Terns breed in the state.